5T33Z0/Clover-Crate/02_Boot/README.md

 ### Arguments

-These are the arguments that are passed to `boot.efi`, which in turn passes some of them to the system kernel.
+These are boot arguments that are passed to `boot.efi`, which in turn passes them to the system kernel.
 See Apple's documentation for a list n the `com.apple.Boot.plist` manual.
 Some commonly used ones are:

 - `-v` &rarr;  enables "verbose" mode.
 Shows the boot log instead of the Apple Logo.
 - `debug=0x100` &rarr; Disables the watchdog which helps to prevent a reboot after a kernel panic.
 Helpful for debugging
 - `keepsyms=1` &rarr; This is a companion setting to debug=0x100 that tells the OS to also print the symbols on a kernel panic.
 Helpfull for debugging as well

-Boot-args can also use be provided by installed Kexts like Lilu, Whatevergreen and others.
-A inportant one is `wegnoegpu` &rarr; Disables discrety GPUs which is a requirement, if it is not supported by macOS (like GeForece 8xx and later NVIDIA Cards).
-If you righ-click anywhere in this list you wild find much more boot-args:
+- `wegnoegpu` &rarr; Disables discrete GPUs, which is a requirement if it is not supported by macOS (provided by `Whatevergreen.kext`).

+On top of that, installed Kexts like Lilu, Whatevergreen and others provide boot-arg as well.
+If you righ-click anywhere in this list you wili find many more boot-args not covererd here:

 ![Bildschirmfoto](https://user-images.githubusercontent.com/76865553/135818786-923330d4-564a-41c6-acbf-ae16b4ac0d55.png)